Graduate student Support

 Financial Support - Advising and Job Placement - Facilities and Resources - Visit Us

 Fellowships, assistantships, and tuition scholarships are available to a limited number of qualified full-time students in the Ph.D. program.
+Assistantships are awarded by the department and are available to both new and continuting students.
+Fellowships come from the Graduate School (following departmental nomination) and are generally available only to continuing students.
 In return for assistantships and/or tuition scholarships, students participate in apprenticeship-like relationships with individual faculty members and work on specific research projects.

-The department also has been successful in receiving fellowships from the Graduate School program.
-The object of this program is training for teaching excellence at the undergraduate level.
-In this program, advanced graduate students in the Ph.D. program are given full responsibility for teaching in the undergraduate curriculum under the mentorship of an experienced professor.
+The department has been successful in receiving fellowships from several Graduate School programs.
+The Pre-doctoral Teaching Fellowship focuses on training graduate students for teaching excellence at the undergraduate level.
+Advanced graduate students in the Ph.D. program are given full responsibility for teaching in the undergraduate curriculum under the mentorship of an experienced professor.
 Teaching Scholars attend a special seminar on the integration of university teaching and research.
-Advanced Doctoral Fellowships, Schmitt Dissertation Fellowships and other university fellowships are available for dissertation support.
+Two other fellowship programs, the Advanced Doctoral Fellowships and the Schmitt Dissertation Fellowships are geared toward students working on their dissertations.
+Other university fellowships are available for a variety of purposes; see the Graduate School's website for full information.

 Paid and volunteer internships in non-academic settings are also frequently available.
 The department actively helps students in locating such positions.